VisActor/VRender/docs/assets/guide/en/asd/Basic/VRender_basic_tutorial.md

     fill: '#08979c',
     fillOpacity: 0.3
   },
-  // The inner padding of the label
+  // Padding of the label
   padding: 10
 });